A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Occupants

 The occupant’s section should include the full names of all tenants staying in the rental unit, and this will include the tenant signing the lease, the tenant not signing the lease, and even tenants who are minors.
-For Minnesota State, this information is vital for identifying who lives in the residential property.
-For commercial property, listing the occupants will help determine the rent price and establish the person allowed to use the leased space.
+This information is vital for identifying who lives on the residential property.
+For commercial property, listing the occupants will help determine the rent price and establish who is allowed to use the leased space.

 Utilities